- EFI controlled, variable injection

 Award Winning System! - The Stage 3 Boost Cooler® is unmatched for accuracy and adjustability in water-methanol injection systems!
 This system can be used on any engine with a traditonal EFI (electronic fuel injection) system, and features our LCD display with on-the-fly adjustability.
 The Stage 3 DI creates a injection map based of the gasoline fuel injector pulse width (and optionally boost pressure when used in a turbo- or supercharged engine).

 Extremely easy to set up and dial in - the software creates a delivery map based on boost and/or EFI signal from just a few easy to set points you punch in from the drivers seat.
 The LCD Screen displays boost pressure, fuel injector duty cycle, as well as water-methanol injection percent.
 Quick, easy, positive adjustments are made with 2 push buttons.
 Low profile design allows for easy-to-view and discrete mounting.
+Note: The EFI-Systen can´t be used in direct injected engines.

 - High Pressure Diaphragm Pump 300+ PSI